 Today’s channel-agnostic consumers demand timely, relevant, consistent, and personal “phygital” (physical + digital) experience throughout all touchpoints and value creation stages.
 However, CRM alone cannot drive that kind of experience — close to 70% of CRM projects fail — it encapsulates only a limited amount of consumer data.

-CXM (Digital Customer Experience Management) — an action-driven insights solution ensures a more optimal and orchestrated customer experience in real-time, across multiple channels.
+CXM (Digital Customer Experience Management) is an action-driven insights solution that ensures a more optimal and orchestrated customer experience in real-time across multiple channels.